National Biodiesel Board: Fuel quality

 Ensuring consumers have a high level of confidence in the biodiesel they purchase is a top priority for CFAA and a key element in the industry's growth.
 Regulation of fuel standards is a function primarily left to the states, but regulation of biodiesel is not uniform across all states.
 CFAA works with states on fuel quality enforcement measures.
 CFAA also catalogs information regarding their authority to regulate fuels; their status in adopting ASTM D6751 as the fuel specification for biodiesel; enforcement procedures; and assessment of capacity to analyze samples.

 CFAA administers a cooperative and voluntary program for the accreditation of producers and marketers of biodiesel fuel called BQ-9000.
 The program is a unique combination of the ASTM standard for biodiesel, ASTM D6751, and a quality systems program, which includes storage, sampling, testing, blending, shipping, distribution, and fuel management practices.
 BQ-9000 is open to any biodiesel manufacturer, marketer, or distributor of biodiesel and biodiesel blends in the U.S. and Canada.
 Companies must pass a rigorous review and inspection of their quality control processes by an independent auditor.
 The National Biodiesel Accreditation Commission (NBAC) issues a “BQ-9000 producer” or “BQ-9000 Marketer” seal of approval for those who pass.

 Sustainability

-CFAA is committed to sustainability – meeting today's needs for environmental stewardship, economic prosperity, and quality of life without compromising future generations' ability to meet these needs for themselves.
-CFAA believes biodiesel demonstrates environmental stewardship across its lifecycle by maximizing net energy balance and minimizing negative impacts on natural ecosystems, creating green jobs, and enhancing quality of life.

 CFAA membership adopted the following sustainability principles to guide the industry: